The Best Guide To Pureed Food: Practical Tips For The Pureed Food Diet

 You can store pureed food in:

-- Ice cube trays – Like these silicone style ones!
+- Ice cube trays - Like these silicone ice cube trays!

 - Plastic or glass containers – I have rubbermaid food containers.